markfguerra/GLWallpaperService/readme-contribute.md

 * The name of the run configuration is New_configuration.
 Change it if you like.
 * Click "Browse..." to choose a project.
 Select GLWallpaperTest.
 This is a sample wallpaper that comes with the code.
 * Click Apply.
 Click Run.
 * The wallpaper will now install on your device or emulator.
 Use the regular Android live wallpaper picker to select "GL Wallpaper Test Project".
-You should see a 3D rotating cube.
+You should see a green screen.

 Now that your run configuration is set up, you can run New_configuration any time by using the Toolbar icon.